 Another simple solution is to walk, bike, rollerblade, ride a scooter or unicycle (if that is your thing!).
 Even though Sydney is a huge city, the city center and surrounding suburbs (Newtown, Glebe, Surry Hill, Potts Point …) are very accessible for a pedestrian.
 And it is a great workout!

-Know that is it cheaper (30 cents discount) to travel off peak hours, here are the cheapest times to travel on the train in Sydney :
+If you are planning on taking the train, know that is it cheaper to travel off peak hours, here are the cheapest times to travel on the train in Sydney :

 4pm – 6.30pm